 Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Great Falls isn’t just about adventure; it’s also a burgeoning arts community and is known as Montana’s museum capital.
-Some of the best things to do in Great Falls are focused around art and museum exhibits.
+Some of the best things to do are focused around art and museum exhibits.

-Ask a local Montanan about Great Falls and they’ll probably tell you the city is known for its history, beer, and mermaids.
+If you ask a local Montanan about Great Falls, and they’ll probably tell you the city is known for its history, beer, and mermaids.

 Wait…did you say mermaids?